 There are some criteria in place to ensure the investments on offer are liquid (not sure what that means?
 Check our Jargon alert! below).
 The general rules that DriveWealth use to assess what shares to offer are:

-- For companies, the market capitalisations should be greater than $1 billion USD
+For companies, the market capitalisation should be greater than $1 billion USD

 Jargon alert!
 Liquidity describes how quickly an investment can be bought and sold.
 For example, a house is relatively illiquid because it takes time and effort to buy and sell, whereas shares on Hatch are considered liquid because when the US share markets are open, you can usually buy and sell them in real time (some shares are more liquid than others).

-Note: We don't offer access to cryptocurrencies such as Bitcoin.
+Note: We don't offer access to crypto or cryptocurrencies such as Bitcoin.